Thinking of building a sauna? You might want to consider your choice of wood.

 This goes without saying that the wood you choose needs to be heat resistant.
 The temperature in traditional saunas can reach up to 200 degrees Fahrenheit.
 Choose a wood that can withstand a high amount of heat over prolonged periods of time without discoloring or degrading in quality.

-Infrared saunas don’t heat up to such high temperatures.
+Infrared saunas One of the benefits of infrared saunas is that they don’t heat up to such high temperatures.
 But it’s always better to use heat-resistant wood for assured safety.